wazuh/wazuh-documentation/source/amazon/services/supported-services/trusted-advisor.rst

         <skip_on_error>yes</skip_on_error>
         <bucket type="custom">
           <name>wazuh-aws-wodle</name>
-          <path>trustedadvisor</path>
           <aws_profile>default</aws_profile>
         </bucket>
       </wodle>

     .. note::
-      Check the :ref:`AWS S3 module <wodle_s3>` reference manual to learn more about each setting.
+      In this example the ``aws_profile`` authentication parameter was used.
+Check the :ref:`credentials <amazon_credentials>` section to learn more about the different authentication options and how to use them.

 #.
-Restart Wazuh in order to apply the changes:
+Save the changes and restart Wazuh in order to apply the changes.
+The service can be manually restarted using the following command outside the Wazuh UI:

     * If you're configuring a Wazuh manager: